mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

       $ minikube ip

  Thats it! now you got the IP and Port of the Kubernetes cluster in which the Nginx is      running(example:http://192.168.99.100:32053):
- If you open this in browser you will see the jenkins:
+ If you open this in browser you will see the Nginx with grapejs in minikube:

    ![Image3](https://github.com/mithunvikram/nginx-docker/blob/master/docs/img7.png?raw=true"Image3")